Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ## Dpdl language specification

+Dpdl is a self-contained programming language, interpreted, statically as well as dynamically typed, with a very compact footprint and portable to most platforms.

+Additionally Dpdl allows to embed and execute code of other programming languages directly within Dpdl.
+Embedded programming language code is executed in form of plug-ins (Dpdl language plug-ins) distributed with the DpdlEngine release package (no additional installations required)

 ### Features:

 * Types supported: **`int`** **`byte`** **`short`** **`float`** **`double`** **`long`** **`string`** **`char`** **`bool`** **`array[]`** **`var`** **`class`** **`object`** **`struct`** **`enum`**